fantasyui-com/pookie/README.md

     - Expired
     - Starred
   - Drafts
-    All
+    - All
-    Recurring
+    - Recurring

-As you can see, even a tiny program can ballon out to a complex tree.
+As you can see, even a tiny program, can ballon out to a complex tree.
+Now consider multiple users, multiple administrators, and unforeseen features and the above tree can explode into dozens of views.

-With pookie the state of your data is easy to see.
+With pookie the state of your data is easy to see, predictable, and consistent.
+It is just a Node, with Nodes.

 ![](pookie.png)